FdSc, BACP Registered

 I strongly believe in finding a way of working that most suits you, and in offering you a space that most reflects your needs, so I often draw on different approaches to produce a unique therapy adapted to your own wants and wishes.

-I have considerable experience and a professional interest in working with issues around anxiety, depression, low self-esteem, relationships issues, separation and divorce, personal development, boarding school survivors, pregnancy issues and miscarriage.
+I have considerable experience and a professional interest in working with issues around anxiety, low self-esteem, relationships issues, personal development, boarding school survivors, endometriosis, pregnancy issues and miscarriage.

-I work in an LGBTQ Affirmative way and I welcome people from all lifestyle choices and sexual orientations.
+I work in an LGBTQ+ Affirmative way and I welcome people from all sexual orientations and gender identities.

 Having a multi-cultural background I welcome working with people for whom English is not their first language and offer counselling in both English and Italian.

 I am BACP Registered and I undergo regular clinical supervision and hold full insurance in line with BACP guidelines for best practice.